Skip to content

 Overview

-AHK-Cu is a synthetic copper peptide primarily researched for its potential to stimulate hair growth and improve skin health.
-This tripeptide-copper complex works by promoting the proliferation of dermal papilla cells and reducing apoptosis in hair follicles.
+AHK-Cu is a synthetic tripeptide-copper complex primarily investigated for its regenerative effects on hair follicles and skin health.
+This compound works by stimulating the proliferation of dermal papilla cells while simultaneously reducing cellular apoptosis, thereby extending the active hair growth phase.
 Researchers are highly interested in the AHK-Cu peptide as a topical agent for combating androgenetic alopecia and supporting overall follicular vitality.
-By modulating key cellular pathways, AHK-Cu offers a promising avenue for regenerative medicine and advanced dermatological treatments.
+By modulating key cellular pathways, it offers a promising avenue for advanced dermatological treatments and hair restoration research.

 Potential Benefits